Test Results

 How do I receive my results?

-Once a doctor has reviewed your test results, you can view them:
+Once a doctor has reviewed your test results, you can contact us anyday after 2pm to query what action the GP has recommended for your results.

 I would like a copy of my results.